Civic area Schools & EducationElections & ReferendumsBudgets & Taxes

 Supporting Den Records

-• Where Local Decisions Actually Happen A plain-language guide to committees, packets, staff memos, hearings, agendas, and the steps that happen before the final vote.
+• Where Local Decisions Actually Happen A guide to the committees, packets, staff memos, hearings, agendas, and earlier steps that often shape a local decision before the final vote.

 • What Is a Public Record?
-A plain-language introduction to public records, existing documents, public authorities, custodians, and what records requests can and cannot do.
+A source-grounded introduction to public records, existing documents, public authorities, custodians, and what records requests can and cannot do.

 Related Trail Stops